-- Identify the mobility needs of a specific low-income community of color - Conduct the mobility equity analysis to prioritize transportation modes that best meet those needs while maximizing benefits and minimizing burdens - Place decision-making power in the hands of the local community38
+- · Identify the mobility needs of a specific low-income community of color - Conduct the mobility equity analysis to prioritize transportation modes that best meet those needs while maximizing benefits and minimizing burdens - Place decision-making power in the hands of the local community

 VI.
-Redistributional funding & investment strategies
+Redistributional funding & investment strategies to support low-income riders

-Transportation capital and operations projects (or even transportation systems taken as a whole) are commonly funded with a combination of tax revenues and transit fares, and they impose costs on households by virtue of their implications for car ownership and housing affordability39.
-Sales tax increases-a common revenue source for public transportation system expansions-are regressive, meaning they impose a greater financial burden on lowincome households than on high-income households (as a percentage of income).
-Car-oriented policies at the local, state, and national levels effectively require low-income households to dedicate a substantial percentage of their income to car ownership in order to get around reliably.
+Transportation capital and operations projects (or even transportation systems taken as a whole) are commonly funded with a combination of various tax revenues and transit fares, and they impose indirect monetary costs on households by virtue of their implications for car ownership and housing affordability.
+Sales tax increases-a common revenue source for public transportation system expansions-are regressive, meaning they impose a greater financial burden on low-income households than on high-income households (as a percentage of income).
+Caroriented policies at the local, state, and national levels have effectively requiring low-income households to dedicate a substantial percentage of their income to car ownership in order to get around reliably.

 Transit agency fare policy can also place disproportionate burdens on lowincome households.
 To alleviate this burden, transit agencies typically work with social service providers to offer discounted transit fares to their clients.
-A growing list of agencies has worked with local government to expand lowincome fare offerings to all low-income residents.
-Such programs include Austin's Transit Empowerment Fund and the Seattle region's ORCA LIFT program.
+A growing list of agencies has worked with local government to identify funding to expanded low-income fare offerings more broadly to all lowincome residents in a city or service area, via programs including Austin's Transit Empowerment Fund and the Seattle region's ORCA LIFT program.
 The combination of direct and indirect monetary costs imposed on residents also impacts equity.
-Progressive funding schemes-those which place higher proportional cost burdens on wealthier households-help redistribute cost burdens equitably, although prioritizing investments in low-income and communities of color is also necessary for equitable funding allocation.
-Funding sources are typically determined by elected officials and the voting public rather than by agencies themselves.
+Progressive funding schemes-those which place higher proportional cost burdens on wealthier households-help redistribute cost burdens equitably, though prioritizing investments in low-income and communities of color is also necessary for equitable funding allocation.
+Funding sources are typically determined by elected officials and the voting public rather than by agencies themselves, but agencies can play important roles in advocating for specific revenue sources when opportunities arise and can use their specific portfolio of revenue sources as an important input in their spending allocation process.